fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Topology in cloud environments

-Portworx auto-detects availabilty zones and regions and provisions replicas across different zones.
+Portworx auto-detects availability zones and regions and provisions replicas across different zones.
 For e.g., see below for the partial output of `pxctl status`

 ```text
 pxctl status